 Keep this easy, four ingredient hot cocoa mix in your pantry, and you’ll be sipping a warm mug of rich hot chocolate within minutes of coming in from a chilly, snowy day.

-There’s a good six months in Michigan when I crave hot chocolate.
-And not just milk with some chocolate syrup in it, but the thick, rich hot chocolate you get with real sugar and 100% cocoa powder.
+Is there any better than a hot, decadent drink on a cold winter day?
+There’s a good six months in Michigan - especially the winter months - when I crave hot chocolate.
+And not just milk with some chocolate syrup in it or a packet of Swiss Miss in water, but the thick, rich hot chocolate you get with real sugar and 100% cocoa powder.
 The kind that tastes a little decadent and a lot like a treat.
 This recipe makes exactly that - just add hot milk.

-Hot cocoa mix stirs deliciously into ANY kind of milk (including soy and nut milks).
-Because this recipe is made without powdered milk, it's perfect for your non-dairy/dairy free friends.
-It's also gluten-free!
+This hot cocoa mix stirs deliciously into ANY kind of milk (including soy milk, oat milk, and almond milk).
+If you’re using dairy milk, whole milk will give you a richer cup of hot chocolate, but nonfat milk works well too.
+Because this recipe is made without dairy-based powdered milk, it's perfect for your non-dairy/dairy free friends.
+It's also naturally gluten-free!

 - Brown sugar

 In a small dish, combine white sugar and vanilla.